Dermatologist Malpractice Lawyer

 - Loss of limb— this is most likely due to the advancement of an untreated skin infection, but it can occur due to other errors in diagnosis or treatment.
 If the infection threatens the life of the patient and can no longer be treated through the course of an antibiotic, amputation could be the only way to save the patient’s life.

 - Death of patient— it is always unfortunate to lose a loved one, but the loss becomes even more difficult to bear when considering that steps could have been taken to save his or her life.
 The loved ones left behind when someone dies due to medical malpractice are well within their rights to seek fair compensation for their loss.

-If you have been injured or lost a loved one due to a medical mistake or doctor’s reckless judgement, you may be entitled to recover compensation for the cost of any associated treatment costs, pain and suffering, lost wages, future cost of care, loss of opportunity or loss of consortium.
-These cases can be difficult to win, which is why it is so important that you work with a law team that knows how to give you the best chance of doing so.
+If you have been injured or lost a loved one due to a medical mistake or doctor’s reckless judgment, you may be entitled to recover compensation for the cost of any associated treatment costs, pain, and suffering, lost wages, future cost of care, loss of opportunity or loss of consortium.
+These cases can be difficult to win, which is why it is so important that you work with a legal team that knows how to give you the best chance of doing so.

 Rosenfeld Injury Lawyers LLC has represented thousands of clients whose lives were forever impacted by the negligent decisions of medical experts.
 We understand that the most important decision you will make when pursuing the compensation you deserve will be who you choose to represent your interests and this is why our malpractice law team is made up of attorneys that have had past successes working with people just like you and who have chosen to specialize in medical malpractice law.